 How to Scan a Receipt

-You can scan a receipt in one of two ways.
-The first way is to use a designated mobile app, which can allow you to capture an image and convert it to your desired file type.
+You can scan paper documents in one of two ways.
+The first is to use a designated mobile app, which allows you to capture an image and convert it to your desired file type.

 The second way is to use a physical scanner to save the image to your computer.
 From here, you can also convert the image to your desired file type.